 Format: 3-round quads, usually with one round on each of the first three Tuesdays in the month.
-Some or all of the sections may run as a Swiss or round robin with more than three rounds and/or four players depending on circumstances (number of players, number of Tuesdays in a month, etc.).
-By mutual agreement players may schedule their game at another day and/or time generally as long as it’s scheduled after the previous Tuesday night and before the following Tuesday night.
-The official US Chess regular ratings are generally used.
+At least some of the sections may run as a Swiss or round robin with more than three rounds and/or four players depending on circumstances (number of players, number of Tuesdays in a month, etc.).
+By agreement players may schedule their game at another day and/or time if it’s scheduled after the previous Tuesday night and before the following Tuesday night.
+The official US Chess regular ratings are generally used

-Entry Fee: $15, $10 for PCC members.
-Pay during registration with cash or check payable to Portland Chess Club.
+Entry Fee: $15, $10 for Portland Chess Club members.
+Pay during registration with cash or check payable to the Portland Chess Club.

 Rated: US Chess regular rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits.
 The OSCF is currently offering discounted memberships for any player under age 21 at the time of redemption here.

-Prizes: Winner of each section receives a $10 discount on the entry fee to one of the next three Tuesday Quads or Quad 45 tournaments.
+Prizes: The winner of each section receives a $10 discount on the entry fee to one of the next three Tuesday Quads.
 If there is a six or seven player section, the runner-up receives a $5 discount.
-Prizes are split if there is a tie.
+Prizes are combined and split if there is a tie.